 - Turmeric – I recommend a 1/4 teaspoon a day – You can add it to a stir-fry, soups and even tea.

 - Broccoli – Broccoli is packed with antioxidants and vitamin K. Some studies have linked vitamin K intake to better memory skills.
 I recommend a 1/2 cup cooked or 1 cup raw a day.

 - Pumpkin Seeds – Pumpkin seeds contain powerful antioxidants that protect the brain.
 Keep them in your car or purse as a healthy snack.
 Pumpkin seeds are also manganese-rich which can help alleviate anxiety.

 - Green tea – Green tea boosts brain function by improving alertness, memory and focus.
 It is also rich in polyphenols that can protect the brain from mental decline.

-Foods that may induce memory loss and increase the risk of Alzheimer's:
+Foods that may induce memory loss and increase the risk of cognitive damage:

 Unfortunately the foods that can increase our risk of memory loss are common staples in the American diet.

 Foods like white bread, processed meat and cheese have all been linked to Alzheimer's disease.